patrickbwarren/qgis3-survex-import/README.md

 National Grid (EPSG:7405) except that the `+x_0` and `+y_0` entries have been shifted to the origin of the SD square.

-Another example is Loser plateau data in Austria that accompanies the survex distribution as sample data.
-Many of the older cave entrances are recorded using a truncated form of the MGI / Austria Gauss-Krüger (GK) Central SRS (EPSG:31255).
-This corresponds to a proj4 string
+Another example is the Loser plateau data in Austria that accompanies the survex distribution as sample data.
+Many of the older cave entrances are recorded using a truncated form of the MGI / Gauss-Krüger (GK) Central Austria SRS (EPSG:31255).
+This truncated SRS corresponds to a proj4 string

 ```
 +proj=tmerc +lat_0=0 +lon_0=13d20 +k=1